exocad/SVNHistorySearcher/readme.md

 **Case sensitive**  trivial

+**Use regular expressions**  uses regular expressions.
+Single line only.

 **Stop on copy/rename**  If unchecked:  Searcher will search in the selected files and in ancestor files the selected files.
 If checked: Search will be limited to the selected files.

 **Search in filenames**  If checked: Results will contain files and folders whose name or ancestor names matched the search string in any revision.